Increased Facilities Use and Operating Costs

 Rethinking Your Space

 Cool has also seen a trend with ministries looking to add or renovate building space.
-“Some churches are seeing an increase in attendance and now have a space issue,” said Cool.
+“Some churches are seeing a change in attendance and now have a space issue,” said Cool.
 Before hiring a contractor to knock down walls or build new structure, he recommends that ministries perform a thorough facilities condition assessment to understand their current space utilization and needs.

-While it’s exciting to start a new construction or renovation project, Cool advises ministries to look at more than just the construction costs.
+While it’s exciting to start a new construction or renovation project, Cool advises that ministries look at more than construction costs.
 “Any time you add space, you’ll have additional operations cost.
 Before the first shovel hits the ground, find out what your additional personnel, utility, janitorial, and equipment replacement costs will be,” Cool added.
 “You don’t want your short-term gain to turn into long-term pain.”

 For more information about stewarding your ministry facilities, visit smartchurchsolutions.com today.